 The competition stand will be prepared with all the equipment necessary to compete.
 Each competitor will have a dedicated workspace and will have a session to familiarise themselves with the surroundings and check materials for the task.
-Competitors are expected to wear the appropriate H&S equipment (e.g., safety boots, glasses).
+Competitors are expected to wear the appropriate H&S equipment (e.g., safety boots, glasses) while competing and if supplied the organiser's T-shirts.